microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  #### Optional Field
  This key represents the signature file (AppxSignature.p7x) inside an MSIX installer.
 It is used to provide streaming install for MSIX packages.

  >Note: MSIX installers must be signed to be included in the Microsoft community package repository.
 If the installer is an MSIX this signature should be included in the manifest.
 The [Windows Package Manager Manifest Creator](https://github.com/microsoft/winget-create) can be used to determine the signature SHA 256.
-The `winget hash &lt;pathToInstaller&gt; --msix` command can also be used to determine the signature SHA 256.
+The `winget hash <pathToInstaller> --msix` command can also be used to determine the signature SHA 256.
 </details>

 ### Installers